 PROFESSOR P.M.
 MOTTA ET AL / SCIENCE PHOTO LIBRARY PROFESSOR P.M.
 MOTTA ET AL / SCIENCE PHOTO LIBRARY

 Two-cell embryo.
 Coloured light micrograph of a human embryo at the 2-cell stage.
 It is seen 40 hours after fertilisation.
-The cells are coloured pink, surrounded by the zona pellucida layer (purple).
+The cells are coloured green, surrounded by the zona pellucida layer (orange).
 In the zona pellucida can be seen the heads (small black dots) of sperm.
-At lower frame is a mass of corona cumulus cells which once completely surrounded the unfertilised egg.
-At the two-cell stage, this is a primitive embryo, following the first mitotic division.
-Each cell is called a blastomere and will continue to divide and transform into a human composed of millions of cells.
-Magnification: x170 at 6x7cm size.
+At this stage each cell of the embryo is called a blastomere.
+Inclusions (dark green) inside each cell are the cellular debris after cell division.
+The two-cell stage is a primitive embryo, following the first mitotic division.
+These cells will continue to divide to form a human foetus composed of millions of cells.
+Magnification: x200 at 6x7cm size.

 Model release not required.
 Property release not required.